amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![Kontrolpribor Model KL-1](./figures/SlideRules/KontrolpriborKL1/front.jpg)

 The Kontrolpribor KL-1 is held with the black-dotted crown pointing up, and is flipped left-to-right.
-Compared to the Fowler's Universal Calculator, this slide rule is a cheap toy.
+In the presence of the Fowler's Universal Calculator, this slide rule is a cheap toy.
+But it is much more powerful than the Breitling Navitimer.

 #### Loga (CH)